bitsy-lang/llvm-project/mlir/docs/Tutorials/Toy/Ch-2.md

 ${build_root}/bin/mlir-tblgen -gen-dialect-decls ${mlir_src_root}/examples/toy/Ch2/include/toy/Ops.td -I ${mlir_src_root}/include/
 ```

-After the dialect has been defined, it can now be loaded into an MLIRContext:
+After the dialect has been defined, it can now be loaded into an `MLIRContext` object:

 ```c++
   context.loadDialect<ToyDialect>();
 ```

-By default, an `MLIRContext` only loads the
+By default, the `MLIRContext` only loads the
 [Builtin Dialect](../../Dialects/Builtin.md), which provides a few core IR
 components, meaning that other dialects, such as our `Toy` dialect, must be
 explicitly loaded.